RowanKell/CLAS12Repo/README.md

 # CLAS12Analysis
 ---
-Analysis tool for reading hipo4 files with clas12root
+Analysis tool for reading hipo4 files with clas12root Created by @Gregtom3 - Forked and adapted by @RowanKell
 # Setup Tutorial
 ---
 1. Ensure both **ROOTSYS** and **CLAS12ROOT** are environment variables (see https://github.com/JeffersonLab/clas12root for details on installing CLAS12ROOT).
 For ROOT, we need 6.24.06, which should automatically install with 'module load clas12/pro'